 Best Chinese restaurant for wine lovers is Hunan in Pimlico, which has a superb wine list at knockdown prices.
 Both branches of Hakkasan have exceptional wine (and sake) lists too.

-Tweeters have suggested Texture - modern European with champagne bar - and its sister restaurant, 28-50, a more informal 'wine workshop and kitchen', warrants a worthy mention.
-Another tweeter recommends MASH on Brewer St, 'cavernous with large, US-centric (but not exclusively) wine list, low markups, £15 corkage, free on Sundays'.
+Texture near Marble Arch is a modern European with champagne bar, associated with the expanding 28-50 group (see above), warrant a worthy mention.
+MASH on Brewer St, is cavernous and has a large, US-centric (but not exclusively) wine list, low markups, £15 corkage, free on Sundays.

 Pretty much everything in London costs a fortune.
 The spreading rash of gastropubs, old pub premises converted into casual restaurants, are probably the best bet for good-value eating.
 Try www.zagat.com for the Pub dining section and more details.
 When in London, you could also buy either Hardens or the Time Out restaurant guides.

 Another potential budget-priced option is to eat Indian.
 London has hundreds of Indian restaurants and almost any of them would provide novelty to most foreigners (with the exception of Indians, Bangladeshis and Pakistanis, of course).
 Ask wherever you are staying for local recommendations.
 Most Indian restaurants are inexpensive and vary from interesting to good.
-An exceptionally good - and much more expensive - example is Rasoi Vineet Bhatia near Sloane Square, where the food is much fresher and more creative than average and the wine list is superior.
+An exceptionally good - and more expensive - example is Gymkhana in Albemarle Street.

 Just bring loads of money...
 London is pretty poor at cheap food.
 Marks & Spencer stores and the Prêt à Manger chain are probably best for sandwiches, etc, and see Nick on restaurants for some suggested cheaper places and more recent opening.

 Thinking about it does make me wonder how we afford to live here.